How can I speed up my website?

 Joomla: If your page load for more, than ~30 seconds, then go to the Extensions → Plugin Manager, filter your system plugins, and unpublish them one-by-one.
 If something is wrong with a code, that can really slow down the website.

-If your page isn't that slow, just slow, google website speed test, and check out, what takes so long.
+If your page isn't that slow, just slow, run a speedtest on your site and check out, what takes so long.
+You can try https://tools.pingdom.com/ which gives pretty accurate results.
 Or check it with your browser by pressing F12, click on the "Net" or "Network" tab (it's different for browsers), and refresh your website pressing Ctrl + F5 (hard refresh).
-You could also use online speed testers, like https://tools.pingdom.com/.

-Usually the problem is with the time to first byte, which means the amount of time until the first byte is received from the server, and that can indicate the slow speed of your server, and you might want to consider moving to another.
+Usually the speed problem is caused by the time to first byte value.
+The TTFB value means the amount of time until the first byte is received from the server, and that can indicate the slow speed of your server, and you might want to consider moving to another.
+According to Google:the optimal TTFB value is under 200MS.

 Speed up tips when you have many sliders